adamwth/adamwth/README.md

 ## Currently...

--   I'm working in a team of 5, with the guidance of advisors from [Datadog](https://www.datadoghq.com/), to solve problems faced by sales teams in the B2B SaaS industry.
+-   I'm working in a team of 5 students, under the guidance of advisors from [Datadog](https://www.datadoghq.com/), to solve problems faced by sales teams in the B2B SaaS industry.
 -   I'm having a blast in New York City!

 ## Previously...